Comment on page

 pkgx

-executes the latest version of pkgs that are cached.
-The first time you run a pkg the latest version will be cached, but after that updates will only be fetched if requested.pkgx deno@latest
+executes the latest version of packages thatare downloaded.
+The first time you run a package the latest version will be

 A package is: